-- A. In addition to requirements in General Conditions, maintain at the site for Best Buy one record copy of: - 1.
-Appendix 01 7800.01 - 2.
-Appendix 01 7800.02 - B. Store Record Documents and samples in Field Office apart from documents used for construction.
-Provide files, racks, and secure storage for Record Documents and samples. - C. Label and file Record Documents and samples in accordance with Section number listings in Table of Contents of this Project Manual.
-Label each document "PROJECT RECORD" in neat, large, printed letters. - Maintain Record Documents in a clean, dry and legible condition.
-Do not use Record Documents for construction purposes. - E. Make available Record Documents and samples for inspection by Best Buy. - F. Record information on a set of translucent mylar drawings, and in a copy of Project Manual, provided by Owner. - Record information concurrently with construction progress.
-Do not conceal any work until required information is recorded. - H. At Contract closeout, deliver Record Documents and samples, signed by General Contractor, to Best Buy under provisions of this Section.
-Transmit with cover letter, with copy to Best Buy.

-- I. The Design Consultant shall, at his sole cost, re-measure the Best Buy building using the definition in defined as being "The floor area within the inside perimeter of the exterior walls of the building under consideration, exclusive of vent shafts, decorative pilasters and courts, without deduction for corridors, stairways, closets, the thickness of interior walls, columns or other features.
+- A. Store Record Documents and samples in Field Office apart from documents used for construction.
+Provide files, racks, and secure storage for Record Documents and samples. - B. Label and file Record Documents and samples in accordance with Section number listings in Table of Contents of this Project Manual.
+Label each document "PROJECT RECORD" in neat, large, printed letters. - C. Maintain Record Documents in a clean, dry and legible condition.
+Do not use Record Documents for construction purposes. - D. Make available Record Documents and samples for inspection by Best Buy. - E. Record information on a set of translucent mylar drawings, and in a copy of Project Manual, provided by Owner. - F. Record information concurrently with construction progress.
+Do not conceal any work until required information is recorded. - G. At Contract closeout, deliver Record Documents and samples, signed by General Contractor, to Best Buy under provisions of this Section.
+Transmit with cover letter, with copy to Best Buy. - H. The Design Consultant shall, at his sole cost, re-measure the Best Buy building using the definition in defined as being "The floor area within the inside perimeter of the exterior walls of the building under consideration, exclusive of vent shafts, decorative pilasters and courts, without deduction for corridors, stairways, closets, the thickness of interior walls, columns or other features.
 The floor area of a building, or portion thereof, not provided with surrounding exterior walls shall be the usable area under the horizontal projection of the roof or floor above.
 The gross floor area shall not include shafts with no openings or interior courts."
 A wall that contains a shared Demising Line will be measured to the centerline within the wall.
-Design Consultant shall verify that definition of demised premises herein is in accordance with Best Buy lease prior to completing the form. - J. The Design Consultant shall sign the completed form (to be provided by Best Buy upon request) and return to Landlord and Best Buy within 30 days after Grand Opening.
+Design Consultant shall verify that definition of demised premises herein is in accordance with Best Buy lease prior to completing the form.

+I. The Design Consultant shall sign the completed form (to be provided by Best Buy upon request) and return to Landlord and Best Buy within 30 days after Grand Opening.